ellie-seyedin/TechCoding/README.md

 ## Data Quality and Traceability

+- **Data Quality**:
-- **Data Cleaning**: Uses PySpark for data cleaning and normalization.
+    - Use PySpark for data cleaning and validation.
-- **Fuzzy Matching**: Reconciles company names using fuzzy matching.
+    - Regularly monitor data quality metrics.

+- **Data Traceability**:
-- **Metadata Tracking**: Maintains metadata in PostgreSQL for traceability.
+    - Maintain detailed metadata in PostgreSQL.
+    - Track source file, load timestamp, and transformation history.
+    - Implement logging in the ETL process.

+- **Error Correction**:
-- **Error Handling**: Implements automated error detection and manual correction mechanisms.
+    - Implement automated error detection and reporting.
+    - Allow manual intervention for detected errors.

+## Data Integration

+- **Data Ingestion**:
+    - Load CSV and XLSX files using PySpark.

+- **Data Cleaning and Standardization**:
+    - Clean and normalize data using PySpark.

+- **Data Transformation**:
+    - Use fuzzy matching to reconcile company names.
+    - Generate unique IDs for companies and assets.

+- **Unified Schema**:
+    - Define a unified schema in PostgreSQL.

 ## Contributing